 The liquidity trap is a situation that arises in economics when the money markets are unresponsive to the price of money i.e. interest rates.
 The possibility of such a situation arising had, until recently, been considered a theoretical abstraction with no historical examples in the real-world.

-The theory itself was originally developed from the ideas of John Maynard Keynes, and regardless of whether it is a theoretical abstraction or a real-world phenomena it does raise some interesting concepts that help to develop our general understanding of economics.
+The theory itself was originally developed from the ideas of John Maynard Keynes and, regardless of whether it is a theoretical abstraction or a real-world phenomena, it does raise some interesting concepts that help to develop our general understanding of economics.

 In the economic analysis that follows we use the simplifying assumptions that there is no significant inflation in the economy, and therefore the nominal interest rate is equal to the real interest rate.